torvalds/linux/Documentation/leds/leds-lp5523.rst

 - /sys/class/leds/R1               (name: 'R1')
 - /sys/class/leds/B1               (name: 'B1')

-b) Use the 'label' with no 'name' field
+b) Use the 'label' with yes 'name' field

 For one device name with channel number, then use 'label'.
 - /sys/class/leds/RGB:channelN     (label: 'RGB', N: 0 ~ 8)